 - Explore Trails

 - About Us

 - Get Involved

-The Keystone Trail is a popular urban-to-rural corridor for commuters and recreationists of all stripes: college students, businesspeople, families and the ranks of the retired who can easily access Omaha's many universities, parks and business districts.
+The Keystone Trail is a popular urban-to-rural corridor for commuters and recreationalists of all stripes: college students, business professionals, families, and others who can easily access Omaha's many universities, parks, and business districts.

 The trail meanders along the banks of Papillion Creek, which itself ripples in the sun on its way to the Missouri River.
 Start your trip from the northern trailhead in Democracy Park and head south into town.
 For the majority of the trip you are atop the flood control levees of Little Papillion Creek, occasionally crossing back and forth over the water on bridges along the way.
 The concrete-surfaced corridor runs wide and, especially in the more park-like northern section and agricultural expanses of the south, grasshoppers will leap along beside you at their own peril.